fabrickit-fablib/kubernetes/README.md

-# sample
+# kubernetes

 ## Overview
-This is sample of fablib.
+This is kubernetes of fablib.

 ## Testing Guidelines
 ```